 Recovery takes time and support.

-Recovery Café Longmont is open Monday - Friday from noon to 4pm with a communal meal served at 12:30pm.
+Recovery Café Longmont is open Tuesday, Wednesday, Thursday, from 11:00 am to 3:00 pm, Friday from 4:00 pm to 7:00 pm, and Saturday from 12:00 pm to 3:00 pm.
 Membership is free and all are welcome.
 We are a private, nonprofit organization.

 What's happening at the Café?

 In 2011, the Longmont Housing Authority purchased The Suites to provide supportive housing and other services to address community needs.
 Rental amounts vary based on income, and housing is provided for as long as people need to get on their feet.
 The Suites are built upon a Housing First model that prioritizes stable housing

 Recovery Café Longmont 2022 impact report: 1,881 total visits 282 unique/individuals served 33 newly enrolled members 194 Recovery Circles 3,510 nutritious meals served 7,020 cups of coffee served 170 School for Recovery classes 2,778 volunteer hours Additional 2022 accomplishments include: Monthly Open Mic Nights Weekly AcuDetox Fridays Twice monthly beginner yoga classes Weekly art

 For people affected by the addictive behavior of a loved one.
 Community Reinforcement and Family Training (CRAFT) teaches families to optimize their impact while avoiding confrontation or detachment.
 Learn more at: www.smartrecovery.org/family